 Sockventure Review Summary

-So yeah, wind this up: Sockventure is my favourite platform game on Steam.
+So yeah, wind this up: Sockventure is one of my favourite platform games on Steam.
 I can’t fault the controls other than the slightly unforgiving grip on the side of the platforms, but that’s being picky.
 There’s no hesitation in giving this two thumbs up.
 Ruddy marvellous.